johnpapa/angular-ngrx-data/docs/entity-metadata.md

     })
 ```

-If you define your _entity model_ in several separate Angular _eagerly-loaded_ modules, you can add metadata in each module with the multi-provider.
+If you define entities in several, different  _eagerly-loaded_ Angular modules, you can add the metadata for each module with the multi-provider.

 ```javascript
 { provide: ENTITY_METADATA_TOKEN, multi: true, useValue: someEntityMetadata }
 ```

-A _lazy-loaded_ module loads too late for this technique.
+This technique won't work for a _lazy-loaded_ module.
 The `ENTITY_METADATA_TOKEN` provider was already set and consumed by the time the _lazy-loaded_ module arrives.

 The module should inject the `EntityDefinitionService`
 instead and register metadata directly with one of the registration methods.